Syracuse University College of Law: Advocacy skills training

 The College of Law was honored with the Emil Gumpert Award for the best law school advocacy program in the United States by the American College of Trial Lawyers.
 The college has won the Tiffany Cup, an award given by the New York State Bar Association to law schools that finished with the best National Trial Competition (NTC) record, 18 times as of 2014.

 Syracuse has received the highest award that the American College of Trial Lawyers gives to law schools based on the school's trial advocacy record and the strength of the school's trial training programs.
 In 2022 U.S. News & World Report ranked the College of Law's trial advocacy program 11th in the United States.

 The college of Law has operated the Criminal Defense Clinic since 1971.
 The clinic helps law students gain practical courtroom experience representing low-income individuals pro-bono throughout Onondaga County, working typically on civil matters such as shoplifting, vandalism and traffic violations.

-Moot court and trial team

-The College of Law has won numerous national moot court competitions.
-In the past 16 years, its teams have won 3 national trial championships, 15 Northeast regional first-place awards, and 5 best-advocate-in-the-nation awards.
-Five times in the past 9 years the College of Law has been invited to the National Invitational Tournament of Champions, featuring the nation's 12 best teams.
-Syracuse has won other national awards in appellate, minority rights, and international tax competitions.

-For more than 30 years, Syracuse's National Trial Team achieved the best record in Region II competition, winning 15 Regional Championships, two National Championships, one National Championship Runner-Up Award, three National Best Advocate Awards, and numerous Regional Advocacy Awards.
-From 1989 to 2001, the College of Law was invited to participate in the Tournament of Champions fall competition.
-The competition is only open to the 16 law schools with the best trial team records over the preceding three years.
-From 1983 to 2001, Syracuse's ATLA Trial Team won one National Championship, plus numerous regional awards.